MellanieAchiengK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 12-neweat_files Create a script that displays the 10 newest files in the current directory sorted from newest to oldest.
 One file per line.
-File 13-unique takes a list of words as input and prints only words that appear exactly once File 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd
+File 13-unique takes a list of words as input and prints only words that appear exactly once File 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd File 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd